 The oscilloscope screen shots below were captured with colour grade enabled on the oscilloscope.
 This clearly shows a quantised varying delay (jitter) on both rising and falling output edges with respect to the associated input transition.
 These delays alternate each cycle between the two discrete delays.

 It should be noted that this jitter effect starts to occur for input waveforms exceeding approximately 1MHz and varies in magnitude with the frequency of the input waveform.

 TOP Trace = Input (Pin 4), BOTTOM Trace = Output (pin 5)

 Any advice you can give to help resolve this problem would be very much appreciated.

 In reply to Mateo Begue:

-Have you been able to reproduce the jitter problem that I described?
+Thanks, you do seem to have been able to reproduce the jitter issue that I see.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with respect to these materials.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.